-Tokushima City's Awa Odori (阿波おどり) is the most famous of many dance festivals held across Japan during the Obon season in mid August.
+Tokushima's Awa Odori (阿波おどり) is the most famous of many dance festivals held across Japan during the Obon season in mid August.
 Awa is the former name for Tokushima Prefecture while Odori means dance.

 The groups dance through designated spectator areas (enbujo) in a procession, playing traditional musical instruments as they go.
-Though the dance steps are simple, ren distinguish themselves with difficult variations and colorful uniforms.
+Although the dance steps are simple, ren distinguish themselves with difficult variations and colorful uniforms.
 Women wear cotton robes called yukata, while men wear happi (shorter yukata over shorts or pants).
 Like the dance, these standards vary from group to group.

 In the evening, Tokushima's city center shuts down and is turned into a large dance stage.
-There are seven different stage areas with either free or paid seating.
+There are multiple different outdoor stage areas with either free or paid seating.
 The paid stages are sure to draw the professional groups, while the former will have more casual dancers as well.
 Typical festival flourish, such as food and game stalls, as well as more dancing, takes place outside of the stage areas.

 Tickets for the paid stage areas can be purchased from around July (July 1, 2023, pre-sale from June 17) through Ticket Pia or 7-Eleven convenience stores nationwide.
 They cost between 1,000 and 15,000 yen for a 90-minute block of performances (first block from 18:00 to 19:40 or second block from 20:20 to 22:00) depending on the seat type.
 If vacant seats are left, same-day tickets are available for an additional 300 yen.

 During daytime, 70-minute performances by selected dance groups are also staged inside the Awagin Hall.
 Tickets cost between 2,800 and 4,500 yen depending on the seat.